achertovsky/phptools/README.md

 ## build local
 - `docker build -t phptools .`
 - `docker run --rm -it -u ${UID} -v ${PWD}:/app -w /app phptools all`<br>
+## use built image
+- `docker pull achertovsky/phptools:8.2`<br>
-Commands applicable:
+## Commands applicable
 - all (will launch all tools one by one)
 - phpstan
 - phpcs
 - phpmd
 - composer
-## use built image
-- `docker pull achertovsky/phptools:8.2`<br>

 # Tools config
 You can create your own